NOTICE : Nov. 28 - Holiday office and power outage closures. Click for details.

 After-Hour Building Use

 Art projects must often be completed after normal building hours have past.
-Arrangements for after-hour building use, along with security guidelines, will be posted in the Art Center at the beginning of each academic year.
+Arrangements for after-hour building use, along with security guidelines, will be posted in the Alex & Ani Hall at the beginning of each academic year.

 A limited number of storage lockers are available.
 The number of the selected locker must be given to the department secretary.
 All lockers must be emptied after the Spring semester final exam week or the lock will be removed.